123pyLeo/123pyLeo.github.io/index.md

 ## 🔍 Research Interests

 - Text/Image-to-3D
-- Digital Humans
+- Simulation-Based Data Generation
-- Vision-Language Model
+- Long-Horizon Automation

 I am eager to explore the integration and applications of **Multimodal Technologies** and **Embodied AI**.
 I believe these advanced technologies have the potential to significantly enhance the realism and interactivity of digital world modeling, as well as bridge the gap between virtual and physical environments.
 I am committed to dedicating my efforts to this meaningful pursuit, aiming to contribute to technological progress at the intersection of geometry, artificial intelligence, and multimodal interaction.